uwcartlab/webmapping/Chapter11/readme.md

 ###### Figure 2.4: Styled info label

 The next step, of course, is to  reposition the label to the cursor.
 D3 provides a handy object, [`event`](https://github.com/d3/d3-selection/blob/master/README.md#handling-events), that holds the position of the mouse whenever an event is fired on the page.
-We can use [`event`](https://github.com/d3/d3-selection/blob/master/README.md#handling-events),to set the position of our info label in a function that is called on any `mousemove` event (Example 2.8).
+We can use [`event`](https://github.com/d3/d3-selection/blob/master/README.md#handling-events) to set the position of our info label in a function that is called on any `mousemove` event (Example 2.8).

 ###### Example 2.8: Adding movement to the info label in _main.js_